Usgupta/RDTonUDP/README.md

 To change the arguements of network emulator edit the `./nemulator.sh` file

+Use the order present in the comments for order

 ### Running the Sender

-Run the command python3 sender.py
+Run the following command in terminal to run the network emulator `./sender.sh`

-To change the file to be sent, add the file in the same directory as the sender.py file and change the filename var value on line 60
+To change the arguements of network emulator edit the `./sender.sh` file

+Use the order present in the comments for order

 ### Runnning the Receiver

-Run the command python3 receiver.py
+Run the following command in terminal to run the network emulator `./receiver.sh`

-To change the name of the file receive, change the filename var value on line 14.
-The default name is `received.txt` and it will be produced in the same directory as the `receiver.py` file
+To change the arguements of network emulator edit the `./receiver.sh` file

+Use the order present in the comments for order

 ## Undergrad machines your program was built and tested on